-If you don't have a CD set, then you will need to download the installer system files and place them on the floppy disk or hard disk or usb stick or a connected computer so they can be used to boot the installer.
+If you don't have a CD set, then you will need to download the installer system files and place them on the floppy disk or a connected computer so they can be used to boot the installer.

 4.2.
 Downloading Files from Debian Mirrors